Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 - A call for participation occurs on a community platform (of any variety)
 - A date and location for the lab is shared with interested parties (callers discretion)
 - A labs session occurs on zoom and is recorded (put on youtube)
-- The labs goal is for parties to discover synnergy and continue working together; ideally directing  high impact sysetmic leverage points (e.g. value chain)
+- The labs goal is for parties to discover synnergy and continue working together; directing attention whereever possible towards high impact sysetmic leverage points (e.g. value chain ).
 - As relational capacity grows amongst labs participants, foundation representatives nominate enDAOment candidates based on established criterea.
 - These candidate nominations are socialised with the existing community via pollination events
 - EnDAOment candidates are selected